benedictweis/kubernetes-getting-started/README.md

 ### Retrieve kubeconfig

-To interact with the kuberentes cluster via `kubectl` (and other similar tools).
-You need to retrive a so called `kubeconfig` from the cluster.
+To interact with the Kubernetes cluster via `kubectl` (and other similar tools).
+You need to retrieve a so-called `kubeconfig` from the cluster.
 It contains values such as the hostname of the cluster along with some keys for verifying authority when executing actions on the cluster.

-Retrieving your kubeconfig is usually a process that is specifiy to your provider (see [Obtaining a cluster](#obtaining-a-cluster)).
-In our case, kind provides an easy way of retrieving your kubeconfig:
+Retrieving your kubeconfig is usually a process that is specific to your provider (see [Obtaining a cluster](#obtaining-a-cluster)).
+In our case, Kind provides an easy way of retrieving your kubeconfig:

 ```bash
 kind get kubeconfig --name word-app-demo > kind-kubeconfig.yaml